Tahmeed-Asaad/BulkyBook/README.md

  ## Setup

 It is better to use Microsoft Visual Studio IDE to run this project properly.
-The 'JBulkyBook.sln' file should be opened with the IDE to  built the project and to run it.
+The 'BulkyBook.sln' file should be opened with the IDE to  built the project and to run it.